 You could install the transmitter on the front of your locomotive or on top if you have enough clearance on your layout for it.
 If you wish, you could cut out one end of a passenger car or boxcar and install the camera inside so that it’s not readily seen from the outside.
 You could also install it on a flatcar and angle it to the inside of your layout so your can watch the scenery go by as the train rolls through the landscape.

-Overall, this is another great way to enhance your layout, to ensure your scenes are viewed at eye level for the best perspective, to see what it would be like to be an engineer on your own train, and mostly to have fun!
+In summary, using a train-cam is another great way to enhance your layout, to ensure your scenes are viewed at eye level for the best perspective, to see what it would be like to be an engineer on your own train, and mostly to have fun!

 From "Train Camera" to "Special FX page"